MicrosoftDocs/msteams-docs/msteams-platform/includes/bots/message-extension-plugin-developer-mode.md

 For nonmessage extension plugins, if the function execution details or request status is empty or failed, it indicates a failure during Copilot's attempt to assign parameters to the selected function of your plugin.
 If the failure is consistent, it's most likely due to unclear plugin or parameter descriptions, invalid host urls, or other problems with your OpenAPI definition.

-For message extension plugins, best practice is to optimize for responses under nine seconds.
+For message extension plugins, best practice is to optimize for responses under two seconds.
 For more information, review the [technical requirements](/microsoftteams/platform/messaging-extensions/high-quality-message-extension?context=/microsoft-365-copilot/extensibility/context#technical-requirements) for message extension plugins.

 #### Card with function execution response status of `0`